rrosaGeovane/Python-Codes/README.md

 Welcome to my Python Codes repository!
 This space is dedicated to sharing my programming projects, scripts, and exercises written in Python.

-## About
-This repository contains a collection of Python scripts developed for learning, practice, and project demonstrations.
-The examples range from basic programming concepts to more advanced algorithms and data processing tasks.

 ## Features
 - Well-commented and organized code.
 - Examples covering variables, loops, conditionals, functions, and object-oriented programming.